raystack/frontier/README.md

 - [Reference](reference/api.md) contains the list of all the APIs that Shield exposes
 - [Contributing](contribute/contribution.md) contains resources for anyone who wants to contribute to Shield

 ## Installation

 Install Shield on macOS, Windows, Linux, OpenBSD, FreeBSD, and on any machine.
+Refer this for [installations](https://odpf.github.io/shield/docs/installation).

 #### Binary (Cross-platform)